epi-project/brane-documentation/user-guide/src/appendix/tutorials/2023-10-23/hello_world.md

 mv ./brane-linux-x86_64 ./brane
 ```

-If you are on Unix, you probably want to execute a second step: by just renaming the executable, you would have to call it using `./brane` instead of `brane`.
+If you are on Unix (macOS/Linux), you probably want to execute a second step: by just renaming the executable, you would have to call it using `./brane` instead of `brane`.
 To fix that, add the executable to somewhere in your PATH, e.g.:
 ```bash
 sudo mv ./brane /usr/local/bin/brane
 ```